birkholz/deucalion-bridge/README.md

 # deucalion-bridge

-A small Windows executable (designed to run under **Wine**) that injects [deucalion](https://github.com/ff14wed/deucalion) into a running FFXIV process and forwards its named pipe over TCP — so that a **native Linux** [FFXIV Teamcraft](https://github.com/birkholz/ffxiv-teamcraft) can receive packet data without any Wine-side network stack involvement.
+A small Windows executable (designed to run under **Wine**) that injects [deucalion](https://github.com/ff14wed/deucalion) into a running FFXIV process and forwards its named pipe over TCP — so that a **native Linux** [FFXIV Teamcraft](https://github.com/birkholz/ffxiv-teamcraft) can receive packet data.
+Without this, the only way to have Teamcraft with packet capturing is to run the official Windows version in Wine alongside the game, resulting in very poor performance and various bugs.

 ## How it works